brettz9/jtlt/README.md

     missing from XSLT/XQuery 3.0).
-Also add, if not present among these functions (or in XQuery), add equivalents to XSLT's `document()` and `unparsed-text()` for allowing non-JSON file retrieval (as well as variables/parameters).
+Also add, if not present among these functions (or in XQuery), add equivalents to XSLT's `document()` and `unparsed-text()` for allowing non-JSON file retrieval (as well as variables/parameters) and also methods for iterating or retrieving IndexedDB, `localStorage`, and cookies (names, keys and values).

 7. Add `outputType` which uses a DOM joiner but allows specialized serialized output (e.g., pretty-printed HTML) so the users